-Gulf crisis: Tillerson back in Qatar after Saudi meetings
+Gulf crisis: Tillerson leaves Qatar after Saudi meetings

 UAE: Al Jazeera promotes 'extremist ideologies'

-The shut down of the network is on the list of demands from the quartet.
+The shutdown of the network is on the list of demands from the quartet.

 "The letter makes clear that Al Jazeera's reporting has repeatedly crossed the threshold of incitement to hostility, violence and discrimination, and lists several examples of such content," the official press release from the UAE said.
 The letter cites the Joint declaration on Freedom of Expression and Countering Violent Extremism which stipulates that states may restrict reporting that appears to incite violence.

-UN Special Rapporteur on the promotion and protection of the right to freedom and expression David Kaye has called the demand to shut down Al Jazeera "a major blow to media pluralism."
+David Kaye, UN Special Rapporteur on the promotion and protection of the right to freedom and expression, has called the demand to shut down Al Jazeera "a major blow to media pluralism."

 The Al Jazeera Media network has launched a social media campaign to defend the network from "the unreasonable demands presented by the blockading countries to Qatar."